department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/Plan B Audio Plan Conversation-Guide.md

 ## Intro - 5 minutes

-- **TECH REP: SHARE PPT IN presentation mode – welcome slide**
+- **TECH REP: SHARE PPT IN presentation mode – Welcome slide.**
+-
+**Moderator:**
-- **Moderator:** •	Thanks for joining us today!
-My name is [NAME] and I have two other colleagues on the call, (NAME) will be our tech support today and [NOTETAKER NAME] is taking notes.
+Thanks for joining us today!
+My name is [NAME] and I have two other colleagues on the call, (NAME) will be our tech support today and (NOTETAKER NAME) is taking notes.
 I also have a couple other colleagues in the MS Teams waiting room who would like to observe and take notes.
-•	Perigean did ask for your consent to allow observers, but I want to be sure that this is alright before we get going.
+-Perigean did ask for your consent to allow observers, but I want to be sure that this is alright before we get going.
 Are you okay with a couple of additional observers during this session?
-o	If no: Use Slack to kindly ask the observers to leave the MS Teams call. o	If yes: Admit observers. o	Thank you for that.
-I’m now going to ask each person on the line to introduce themselves and their position on the VA Voicebot project. o	Facilitator asks each observer/notetaker to give a brief, camera-on, introduction, like their first name and position with the VA Voicebot project.
-(This is meant to humanize the interaction of observation for the participant)] o	Once complete ask notetaker and observers to turn off their cameras for remainder of the session to save bandwidth
+- If no: Use Slack to kindly ask the observers to leave the MS Teams call.
+- If yes: Admit observers.
+- Thank you for that.
+I’m now going to ask each person on the line to introduce themselves and their position on the VA Voicebot project.
+- Facilitator asks each observer/notetaker to give a brief, camera-on, introduction, like their first name and position with the VA Voicebot project.
+(This is meant to humanize the interaction of observation for the participant)]
+- Once complete ask notetaker and observers to turn off their cameras for remainder of the session to save bandwidth

 - **TECH REP: Change to slide 3 Voicebot simple description**

+**Moderator:**
- **Moderator:** Our goal for today is to gather feedback on a prototype Voicebot for telephone interaction with the VA.
+Our goal for today is to gather feedback on a prototype Voicebot for telephone interaction with the VA.
 This Voicebot uses natural language understanding & voice interaction technology.
 This is similar to what you might find from smart speakers - like Amazon Alexa, Apple’s Siri and Google’s Hey Google – which analyze someone’s speech and what they are asking when it interacts with them.
 We are working on this technology to improve the experience of contacting the VA about topics related to veteran disability, compensation claim status, and understanding the PACT Act.

+**Moderator:**
- **Moderator:** Before we start, a few things I want to mention:
+Before we start, a few things I want to mention:
 - This entire session should take about 1 hour.
 I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
 The agenda begins with some warm-up questions.
 Next, we will engage with the Voicebot during three different tasks.
 And finally, I will close with a few follow up questions, and allow some additional time for you to ask us any questions that you may have.
-- [IF APPROPRIATE:] You'll be interacting with a prototype.
+- (IF APPROPRIATE:) You'll be interacting with a prototype.
 This is a demo tool that may not function exactly the way you expect.
 Since it's a demo, none of your actions will affect your actual VA information or benefits.
 - In this session, we want to hear your honest opinions.
 We are not testing your ability.
 We just want to improve this prototype to better meet Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
 It is important to remember that there are no right or wrong answers.
 We are here to learn from you and really try to understand your experience and what you would like from a Voicebot in the future.
 So please do not feel that you need to hold anything back.
 We want to hear everything!
 - If for any reason and at any time you want to stop the session, please let me know.
 - Are you comfortable if I record my screen and audio as we talk today?
 We use the recordings to confirm that we have captured your opinions accurately.
 The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly they will be kept anonymous.